sebasmonia/apex7tkl_lisp/README.md

 ## CLI Usage

-The v2 of the CLI uses the excellent [cl-argparse](https://github.com/simkoc/cl-argparse) to declare the GUI.
+The v2 of the CLI uses the excellent [cl-argparse](https://github.com/simkoc/cl-argparse) to declare the UI.
 I forked it to add a parameter to customize the "program name" in the help text.

 Included `build.sh` as a little helper to dump an executable image.